Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 Note that if the frontend doesn't supply a year, default values of startYear = 1900 and endYear = 2020 are provided by `NGordnetQueryHandler.readQueryMap`.

 It might be hard to figure out the hyponyms of the words with `k!=0` so we are providing data that is easier to visualize!
 Below, you'll see a modified version for EECS class requirements, inspired by [HKN](https://hkn.eecs.berkeley.edu/courseguides).
 We have also provided the data that represents the graph below (`frequency-EECS.csv`, `hyponyms-EECS.txt`, `synsets-EECS.txt`).
 If someone entered `words = ["CS61A"]`, `startYear = 2010`, `endYear = 2020`, and `k = 4`, you should receive `"[CS170, CS61A, CS61B, CS61C]"`.
 This `frequency-EECS.csv` is a bit different from the previous one since it has values with the same frequencies.
-So while you are designing your implementation, bear this in mind that we can give you words with  the same frequencies.
+We highly recommend you to take a look at `frequency-EECS.csv`.
+Also, while you are designing your implementation, bear this in mind that we can give you words with the same frequencies.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FFw2oz5FIMrFRhh9yL8Ylun%2F2C%3Ftype%3Ddesign%26node-id%3D0%253A1%26mode%3Ddesign%26t%3Dn6fDDOrwY4Lb9Gbi-1" allowfullscreen></iframe>